smesch/jenkins-with-kubernetes-slaves/README.md

-# Continuous Integration with Dynamically Provisioned Jenkins Slaves in a Kubernetes Cluster on AWS
+# Dynamically Provisioned (On-Demand) Jenkins Slaves in a Kubernetes Cluster on AWS

 ![Jenkins on Kubernetes](images/screenshot_jenkins_console_1.png "Jenkins on Kubernetes")

 Integrating [Jenkins](https://jenkins.io/) with [Kubernetes](http://kubernetes.io/) using the [Kubernetes plugin](https://wiki.jenkins-ci.org/display/JENKINS/Kubernetes+Plugin) provides several key benefits.
 No longer are you required to maintain a static pool of Jenkins slaves and have those resources sitting idle when no jobs are being run.
 The Kubernetes plugin will orchestrate the creation and tear-down of Jenkins slaves on-demand when jobs are being run.
-This is of course easier to manage, optimizes your resource usage, and makes it possible to share resources with an existing Kubernetes cluster running other workloads.
+This is of course easier to manage, optimizes your resource usage and makes it possible to share resources with an existing Kubernetes cluster running other workloads.

 The following guide will first take you through the steps to create a Kubernetes cluster in AWS using [Kops](https://github.com/kubernetes/kops/), which is a newer solution for easily deploying a production ready Kubernetes cluster on AWS.